 The fastest rate of rise will be in low to middle wealth countries that are experiencing rapidly ageing populations.
 In Australia, there are over 400,000 people with dementia, which will be over 900,000 by 2050.

 Excellent Free courses have been developed in a range of educational offerings to help prepare communities & participants are given a Certificate of Completion.

-The Wicking Centre utilises a new approach to online learning, Massive Open Online Courses or MOOC, to reach a substantial number of participants that are interested in preventing dementia.
+The Wicking Centre utilises a new approach to online learning, Massive Open Online Courses or MOOC, to reach a substantial number of participants that are interested in prevention.

 The Centre has two MOOCs that have now reached over 180,000 people throughout over 190 countries across the world.

-One of these MOOCs focusses on the growing evidence that there are some risk factors for dementia that may be amenable for intervention during our lifetimes.
+One of these MOOCs focusses on the growing evidence that there are some risk factors that may be amenable for intervention during our lifetimes.